johnpapa/angular-styleguide/README.md

     avenger-profile.directive.spec.js
     ```

   - **Controller Names**: Use consistent names for all controllers named after their feature.
-Use pascal-casing for controllers, as they are constructors.
+Use UpperCamelCase for controllers, as they are constructors.

       *Why?*: Provides a consistent way to quickly identify and reference controllers.

-      *Why?*: Pascal-casing is conventional for identifying object that can be instantiated using a constructor.
+      *Why?*: UpperCamelCase is conventional for identifying object that can be instantiated using a constructor.

     ```javascript
     /**